Neighbourhoods in Brussels: Tour & Taxis

 Tour & Taxis is a large former industrial site situated on the embankment of the Brussels Canal, just north-west of the Pentagon, which was annexed by the City of Brussels in 1897.
 The location is immediately adjacent to Laeken and Molenbeek-Saint-Jean, and about 1 km west from the Northern Quarter.
 The site is composed of large warehouses and commercial buildings at a former freight train station called the Maritime Station (Gare Maritime, Maritiem Station), and its spacious central hall known as the Royal Depot (Entrepôt Royal, Koninklijk Pakhuis).
-The main buildings on the site are made of brick, glass and wrought iron, and are prime examples of 19th-century industrial architecture.
+The main buildings on the site are made of brick, glass and wrought iron, and are examples of 19th-century industrial architecture.
 Though the site was long disused following its loss of importance as a transshipment and customs hub, it has been partially regenerated, and is now used for shops, offices, eateries, as well as for large cultural events.